 About the Park

-Park highlights include the 70 foot observation tower that offers panoramic views of Travis McNatt Lake, and the boardwalk that wends through Dismal Swamp.
-Guests visiting Big Hill Pond State Park enjoy camping, hiking, mountain biking, fishing and paddling in the summer.
-The park is home to thirty miles of overnight and day use trails with four backpack trail shelters.READ MORE
+Big Hill Pond highlights include the 70-foot observation tower that offers panoramic views of Travis McNatt Lake and the boardwalk that wends through Dismal Swamp.
+Guests visiting Big Hill Pond State Park enjoy camping, hiking, birding, mountain biking, fishing, and paddling on Big Hill Pond Lake in the summer.
+The park is home to thirty miles of overnight and day-use trails with four backpack trail shelters.READ MORE

 Find a campsite for your next adventure.
 Big Hill Pond has rustic and primitive sites for individuals and groups.